 I had my Sigg water bottles filled up on both sides, 750 ml bottles.
 Plus I was carrying a couple of energy drinks as well.

-Choose high protein, easy to eat food whilst you are on the hike.
+Choose a high protein, easy to eat food whilst you are on the hike.
 Plus a decent dinner the night before and if possible for the days leading up to the challenge.

 Plan for hiking in the dark